O-1B Processing Time National Benefits Center 2026

 - O-1B Processing Time Nebraska Service Center 2026

-What is an O-1B visa?
+What is an O-1B visa used for?

-How long does an O-1B visa last?
+How long is an O-1B visa valid?